 A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
-These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
-However, the fencing has to be extremely secure to keep these active dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.
+These dogs also like to be able to roam around a back garden as often as possible to really let off steam.
+However, the fencing must be extremely secure to keep these active dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.

 If you get a Entlebucher puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.

 If you are looking to buy a Entlebucher you might need to go on a breeder's waiting list because not many puppies are available every year.
 You would need to pay anything upwards of £500 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Entlebucher Mountain Dog in northern England would be £58.29 a month for basic cover but for a lifetime policy, this would set you back £104.15 a month (quote as of June 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Entlebucher Mountain Dog in northern England would be £60.31 a month for basic cover but for a lifetime policy, this would set you back £106.78 a month (quote as of May 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

-As a rough guide, the average cost to keep and care for an Entlebucher Mountain Dog would be between £110 to £170 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for an Entlebucher Mountain Dog would be between £110 to £170 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy, Kennel Club registered pedigree Entlebucher Mountain Dog puppy.